BillyTevin11/Adidas-US-Sales/README.md

 1. Which product categories generate the most revenue and profit?

-2.Which sales method (In-store, Outlet, or Online) is most effective?
+2. Which sales method (In-store, Outlet, or Online) is most effective?

 3. How do operating margins vary across product lines?